Drug And Alcohol Addiction In Rochester, New York

-Rochester, New York, is a lakefront city along Lake Ontario, home to 208,046 residents within city limits and over a million in the greater metropolitan area.
-Though not as large as surrounding cities, drug addiction rates for Rochester and Monroe County are comparatively high.
-The opioid epidemic is hitting the area hard; sparking restrictions on prescription opioid painkillers that have turned many opioid-dependent individuals into residents with growing heroin addictions.
+Rochester, New York, is a lakefront city along Lake Ontario, home to 208,046 residents.
+Though not as large as surrounding cities, drug addiction rates for Monroe County (and consequently Rochester) are comparatively high.
+The Opioid Epidemic is hitting the area hard; sparking restrictions on prescription Opioid painkillers that have turned many Opioid-dependent individuals into residents with growing Heroin addictions.

 Addiction Statistics for Rochester

 Between January 1 and March 31, 2018, 262 overdoses were reported in Monroe County.

 The average age of a person who died from Heroin overdose in Rochester is 36.